johannes-jansson/coffee-proclaimer/README.md

 - [ ] By measuring the time from start to finished, we could determine if the coffee maker was automatically turned off (there is still coffee!) or if somebody turned it off ahead of time (there is no more coffee).
+- [ ] Device should restart every night, to keep timers sane and re-sync time.
 - [ ] Make messages more dynamic using random, time and date.

 ## Creds